brookewicz/LabNotebook/2019_2022_resequencing/DNA Extraction Tracker (2024).md

 - realized i re-extracted some of these...noted which date to use (had higher concentration)
 - 8/12 extractions look terrible - check if there is any tissue left to re-extract
 	- t4_11 mcav, t1 153 mcav, t2 85 mcav
+	- remeasure t1 153 (using same stnds and ws) - .078 (original too low)